Football: Qatar hit back to snatch Paraguay draw in Copa America debut

 Cardozo hammered the resulting spot kick straight down the middle of the goal to give Paraguay a fourth-minute lead.

-Qatar should have equalized on 16 minutes but incredibly two players missed an open goal.
+Qatar should have equalised on 16 minutes but incredibly two players missed an open goal.

 Left-back Hassan Abdelkarim flashed an inviting center across the six yard box where Sudanese-born Ali and Hasan Khalid Al Haydos both somehow contrived to completely miss the ball from just a couple of yards out.